Involvement Awards

 Nominations should:

-- Contribution to the organization
+- Showcase the member's contribution to the organization

-- Embody the purpose of the organization
+- Explain how the member embodies the purpose of the organization

 This award recognizes the outstanding contribution of a student leader who is currently serving on the executive board of a student organization and embodies their organization’s mission in their contribution within and to a student organization.

-- Contributions to the organization
+- Showcase the officer's contribution to the organization

-- Ability to motivate others
+- Explain the officer's ability to motivate others

-- Impact on the membership
+- Describe the officer's Impact on the membership

-- Commitment to being a role model
+- Demonstrate the officer's commitment to being a role model

 This award recognized various freshmen and sophomores who have shown dedication, leadership qualities, service to others, and has begun to have a long-lasting impact on the campus community through their involvement at the University of Florida.

-Qualifications for nominees:
+Qualifications for Nominees:

 - Be in good standing with the University of Florida.
-(The University of Florida considers students to be in academic good standing if they are eligible to continue or to re-enroll at the university, and free of conduct probation.)
+The University of Florida considers students to be in academic good standing if they are eligible to continue or to re-enroll at the university, and free of conduct probation.

-- Have earned no more than 60 credit hours at the University of Florida and/or other higher education institutions
+- Have earned no more than 60 credit hours at the University of Florida

 Nomination Process: